Size12 inches (30.5 cm)

 DietSnails, crustaceans, small fish

 HabitatSwamps, rivers, and marshes

-- Lower jaw is longer than the upper jaw.
-Body is cylindrical in shape and covered with ganoid scales.
+- The lower jaw is longer than the upper jaw.
+The body is cylindrical in shape and covered with ganoid scales.
 Pectoral and anal fins are low on the body giving a leg-like appearance.
-Dorsal array of 7 to 16 dorsal fins begins behind the edge of the pectoral fins and ends with a fan-like caudal fin.
+A dorsal array of 7 to 16 dorsal fins begins behind the edge of the pectoral fins and ends with a fan-like caudal fin.

 - Juveniles’ gills are external and become internal as they mature.

 - Coloration is white or grey to a lighter brown with 3 to 4 irregularly-shaped vertical stripes along the length of the body.

 - Light coloration between stripes resembles the shape of a horse saddle.

 The saddled bichir gulps air from the surface in both oxygen-poor and oxygen-rich environments.

 - Carnivore; diet includes snails, crustaceans and small fish.

 - A nocturnal hunter that locates prey using smell.